10 facts on turnaround situations

 - cash constraints

-The managerial challenge of getting the organisation back on track is comparable light and easy to the required cultural challenge.
+The managerial challenge of getting the organization back on track is comparable light and easy to the required cultural challenge.

 - Retaining talent and key players in situations under the rule of high uncertainties